Conscription in Finland: Other forms of conscription

 The duty to partake in civil defense training is applicable to those persons who have been designated as civil defense personnel by a competent authority.
 Such persons may be called up to civil defense training for a maximum of ten days per year.
 During the training, they enjoy the same benefits and pay as activated reservists.

 The duty to partake in rescue operations is applicable to anyone near a fire or an accident.
 Everyone is required to report the accident or fire and to immediately start such rescue and fire-fighting they are capable of.
 After the arrival of the rescue crew, the chief of the rescue operation may order anyone who is nearby to help in rescue operation in such manner as they are capable, if preventing an accident or saving a human life requires the order.
 If the emergency cannot be otherwise controlled, a career rescue authority official may order any person inside the municipality to immediately arrive at the place of operation to assist in the operation.

-The general work duty is applicable only during a severe crisis which involves a war, a foreign aggression, a heightened international tension causing a danger of war, a severe disruption of international economy or a large-scale disaster.
+The general work duty is applicable only during a severe crisis which involves a war, a foreign aggression, a heightened international tension causing a danger of war, a severe disruption of international economy, or a large-scale disaster.
 In the case of such emergency, the Government may, using the powers given by the Emergency Powers Act, introduce a general work duty, pertaining to all Finnish citizens between 16 and 65 years of age.
 In the case of non-military emergency, a person may only be ordered to perform work pertaining to health care, civil defense or rescue operations.
 In case of a military emergency, the work may consist of any duties that are necessary to secure the livelihood of the population and the national economy, to maintain legal order and constitutional and human rights, and to safeguard the territorial integrity and independence of Finland in emergency conditions.
 However, the work must be such that the person obligated to work can carry it out within their skills and strength.
-The order to work suspends, but does not terminate, the present employment.
-The work carried out by the obligated person is regulated under the usual conditions of the field of employment and the standard union wages are paid for it.
+The order to work suspends, but does not terminate, their present employment.
+The work carried out by the obligated person is regulated under the usual conditions of the field of employment, and the standard union wages are paid for it.

 During a war or an armed crisis, the military has the power to order persons present in the area which is exposed to enemy attack to perform such work as is necessary for the maintenance of the troops or for the defense preparations.
-A person given such an order may not be obligated to work for longer than 12, or in special circumstances, 24 days.
-Anyone between 15 and 65 years of age may be drafted for such work, regardless of nationality, occupation or obligation to perform general work duty.
+A person given such an order may not be obligated to work for longer than 12 or, in special circumstances, 24 days.
+Anyone between 15 and 65 years of age may be drafted for such work, regardless of nationality, occupation, or obligation to perform general work duty.
 The right to draft civilians for necessary work is delegated to commanders of battalion-sized units.